CSC207-UofT/course-project-xep-cgamerzx/README.md

 - Gradle 7.2
 - Google Play Services

+If you have a database error, clear your app storage or cache.
+Likely has to do with database structure changes.

 ### Phase 0 Skeleton Demo Video

 ~~Caution, interface inputs do not like it if you put in wrong data types or fail to fill in inputs.~~